Working in the National Library of Ireland

 The National Library of Ireland employs over 100 staff at a number of premises in Dublin city centre.

-There are a variety of roles in the NLI, from working with our collections, exhibitions and events, to human resources, finance, marketing, information technology, conservation, education, building maintenance and security.
+There is a wide variety of roles in the NLI, from working with our collections, exhibitions and events, to human resources, finance, marketing, information technology, conservation, education, building maintenance and security.
 Our teams are responsible for working together to deliver the NLI’s strategy.

 Additionally, we offer a number of studentships and internships to suitable applicants opportunities for graduate students each year.
 Our Studentships are advertised via our Current Opportunities section, below.